brunoandradebr/nzxt/README.md

-# nzxt
+# NZXT

-[web integrations](https://developer.nzxt.com/) for the NZXT Kraken series.
+[Web integrations](https://developer.nzxt.com/) for the NZXT Kraken series.

 An integration to monitor CPU and GPU information (load and temperature) with web technologies using NZXT web integrations API.

-# Use in kraken web integration
+# Use in Kraken web integration

 URL: https://brunoandradebr.github.io/nzxt/